ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/from-scratch.md

 | `thumbv8m.main-none-eabihf` | ARM Cortex-M33F, ARM Cortex-M35PF  |

 The ARM Cortex-M ISA is backwards compatible so for example you could compile a program using the `thumbv6m-none-eabi` target and run it on an ARM Cortex-M4 microcontroller.
 This will work but using the `thumbv7em-none-eabi` results in better performance (ARMv7-M instructions will be emitted by the compiler) so it should be preferred.
-The opposite, compiling for `thumbv7em-none-eabi` and running the resulting
-> TODO delete or finish last sentence

 ### 2. Its memory layout.